 Subscription revenue relates to performance obligations for which the Company recognizes revenue over time as control of the product or service is transferred to the customer.
 Subscription revenue includes arrangements that permit customers to access and utilize the Company's hosted software delivered on a software-as-a-service ("SaaS") basis, term-based and perpetual licenses of the Company's Dynatrace Software, as well as maintenance.
 Fees associated with subscriptions are generally invoiced and deferred upon contract execution and are recognized as revenue ratably over the term.
-The when-and-if available updates of the Dynatrace Software, which are part of the maintenance agreement, are critical to the continued utility of the Dynatrace Software; therefore, the Company has determined the Dynatrace Software and the related when-and-if available updates to be a combined performance obligation.
-Accordingly, when Dynatrace Software is sold under a term-based license, the revenue associated with this combined performance obligation is recognized ratably over the license term as maintenance is included for the duration of the license term.
-The Company has determined that perpetual licenses of Dynatrace Software provide customers with a material right to acquire additional goods or services that they would not receive without entering into the initial contract as the renewal option for maintenance services allows the customer to extend the utility of the Dynatrace Software without having to again make the initial payment of the perpetual software license fee.
+The when-and-if available updates of the Dynatrace Software, which are part of the maintenance agreement, are critical to the continued utility of the Dynatrace Software; therefore, the Company has determined the Dynatrace Software is sold under a term-based license, the revenue associated with this combined performance obligation is recognized ratably over the license term as maintenance is included for the duration of the license term.
+The Company has determined that perpetual licenses of Dynatrace Software provide customers with a material right to acquire additional goods or services that they would not receive without entering into the initial contract as the renewal option for maintenance services allows the customer to extend the utility of the Dynatrace Software license fee.
 The associated material right is deferred and recognized ratably over the term of the expected optional maintenance renewals.